BlessingUchenna891/data-entry-administrative-mock-project/README.md

 Updated existing records based on new information

-Processed an average of 80–120 entries per hour
+Processed an average of 250 records per hour

 # 2. Data Validation & Cleaning